-Alpha Phi Sigma – National Honor Society in Criminal Justice was created to recognize scholarship among students of Criminal Justice and provide them with opportunities to attend various conferences sponsored by the national organization.
-Students are also provided information about opportunities in careers in Criminal Justice as well as education opportunities in graduate and professional schools.
+Alpha Phi Sigma – National Honor Society in Criminal Justice .
+The Honor Society was created to recognize scholarship among students of Criminal Justice and provide them with opportunities to attend various conferences sponsored by the national organization.
+Students are also provided information about opportunities in careers in Criminal Justice as well as educational opportunities in graduate and professional schools.

-The Criminal Justice Club is open to any student majoring or minoring in Criminal Justice at this institution.
+The Criminal Justice Club.
+This organization is open to any student majoring or minoring in Criminal Justice at this institution.
 The primary purpose of the organization is to provide its members with information about career opportunities and graduate and professional educational opportunities in the field.
-They also provide a forum for various recruiters to speak to its members and they also take field trip to area criminal justice agencies to observe and speak with professionals.
+They also provide a forum for various recruiters to speak to its members and they also take field trips to area criminal justice agencies to observe and speak with professionals.

-Psychology Club is a recognized student organization designed to provide an intellectual and social atmosphere for students within the Psychology Department.
+The Psychology Club is a recognized student organization designed to provide an intellectual and social atmosphere for students.
 The purpose is to engage students in the exchange of information concerning the field of psychology, encourage student research and scholarship ideas, and to pursue excellence for entering into graduate school.